22510/HTTPREQUEST-CLI/README.md

 > npm i

-Install the package globally on your machiner: (If you don't, you won't be able to use it on the command line)
+Install the package globally on your machine: (If you don't, you won't be able to use it on the command line)

 > npm i -g